 Providence Bible Church believes, as our Confession states, that 'churches ... ought to hold communion among themselves, for their peace, increase of love, and mutual edification.'
-(BCF, 26.14) For this reason, Providence Bible Church is affiliated with the Fellowship of Independent Reformed Evangelicals (FIRE).
-FIRE is not a denomination, rather, 'a unifying network for independent reformed baptistic churches to experience mutual edification, fellowship, cooperation and prayerful support in ministries and missions.'
-In our affiliation with FIRE, Providence Bible Church yields neither its authority nor autonomy as a local church.
+(London Baptist Confession of Faith, 1689, 26.14) For this reason, we will actively seek to cultivate fellowship with doctrinally likeminded churches.